Fantablup/MVC/README.md

 You will learn database, CSS, Javascript, PHP, MVC, and how to load and save to the database ith AJAX from PHP.

-You can do it without AJAX and Javascript, but here we show how to combine Javascript with PHP,And it is useful to know when you build a MVC.
+You can do it without AJAX and Javascript, but here we show how to combine Javascript with PHP, and it is useful to know when you build a MVC.

 You can easily change the code.
 Try to add a header to it, and you see how easy it is.
 This MVC is not complete.
 It is only for tutorial and learning.